ODaal/Optimal-Speed-Control-of-Hybrid-Electric-Vehicle/README.md

 # Optimal-Speed-Control-of-Hybrid-Electric-Vehicle
-This project presents a comparative study of multiple control strategies for regulating the speed of a Hybrid Electric Vehicle (HEV)
+This project presents a comparative study of multiple control strategies for regulating the speed of a Hybrid Electric Vehicle (HEV).

 🛠️ Implemented Controllers: